-Source: Fruit and Vegetable Processing Industry and its Influence on Job Creation (SIDA) \The data are for 2004 for Serbia and Montenegro
+Source: Fruit and Vegetable Processing Industry and its Influence on Job Creation (SIDA) The data are for 2004 for Serbia and Montenegro markets than the current - although not minor - share.

 According to the official statistics and individual research, quantities produced in the country and exports show positive trend for the period 2003-2005, as presented in the following table.